Average Weather in June in Jacó Costa Rica

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.

-The average hourly wind speed in Jacó is essentially constant during June, remaining within 0.2 miles per hour of 3.0 miles per hour throughout.
+The average hourly wind speed in Jacó is gradually decreasing during June, decreasing from 5.8 miles per hour to 5.2 miles per hour over the course of the month.

 Average Wind Speed in June